OUTAGE: Electric 913.573.9522 | Water 913.573.9622

 • Complaints will be investigated without a witness’s name and can be filed anonymously.
 Ethics complaints and inquiries can be received by:

-• Call the Ethics Hotline at 913-271-6337
+• Calling the Ethics Hotline at 913-271-6337

 • Email at bpuethics@gmail.com

-• Regular mail at Attention: Ethics Administrator – Confidential, 827 Armstrong Avenue, Suite 301, Kansas City, Kansas 66101
+• Regular mail, Attention: Ethics Administrator – Confidential, 827 Armstrong Avenue, Suite 301, Kansas City, Kansas 66101

 • Fax at 913-321-0199